CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 and underscore only.
 The first letter of a name should be either a letter or an underscore.
 Consequently, the names must match regular expression `[a-zA-Z_][a-zA-Z0-9_]*`.

-Warning: Using complicated filters and multiple nested profiles have significant impact on throughput of the collector!
+Warning: Using complicated filters and multiple nested profiles have a significant impact on the throughput of the collector!

 ### Profile (\<profile\>)
 ```xml